 4.3 - Working with a list

-To work with a list, we can use any of the many methods the compiler provides.
-Here, we'll just see a few as examples.
+In this case, to work with a list, we can use any of the vast number of methods the compiler provides.
+Here, we'll see just a few as examples.

-First, let’s see how to iterate through a list, using a foreach
+First, let's see how to iterate a list.
+We'll use a foreach loop:

 foreach (string provincia in provincias){

-; returns an integer with the number of elements in the list.lista.First()
+- lista.Count; returns an integer with the number of elements in the list.

-; empties or removes all elements in the list.
+- lista.Clear(); empties or removes all elements from the list.

 5 - LINQ

-First of all, note that what we’ll see is a small introduction to the LINQ
+First, let’s note that what we’re going to see is a small introduction to the LINQ language, as covering everything would take dozens of videos.

 5.1 - What is LINQ

-LINQ is a database query language—or at least, that was its original intention.
-As LINQ was being developed, the creators realized that a List<T> is essentially the results of a database query, so why not leverage this and use it in our code, not just to query but also to filter?
+LINQ is a database query language, or at least that was its original intention.
+While LINQ was being developed, they realized that a List<T> is nothing more than the results we get from querying a DB, so why not take advantage and use it in our code, not only to query but also to filter.

 5.2 - How to use LINQ

-Using LINQ in your code is very simple; you just need to use a type that extends from IEnumerable<T>
+Using LINQ in our code is easy: we just need to use a type that extends the IEnumerable<T> class, such as List<T>.

-For the "condition," you specify the element you’re working on.
-Commonly, I use the letter a, but many people use the initial of the iterated element, in this case (example: provinces) p.
+Inside "condition" we need to indicate the element we’re iterating over; commonly I use the letter a, but many people use the initial of the element, in this case (for example, provincias) p.

 provincias.Add("Huesca");